Cummins Workplace Tour

 Columbus’ modern design history begins with Eliel and Eero Saarinen’s First Christian Church, completed in 1942.
 This tour goes off the beaten the path to trace the modern movement in Columbus through the religious institutions that came afterwards.
 After a first stop at the centrally located First Christian Church to see where it all began, go inside iconic churches by Eero Saarinen and Harry Weese as well as gems hidden in Columbus’ neighborhoods, including the Four Seasons Retirement Home Chapel by TAC.

 Cummins Inc.’s visionary design doesn’t stop with diesel engines: their buildings - from engine plants to health centers - are landmarks of architecture and landscape.
 During this tour guests will visit sites that are usually off-limits to visitors.
 At Engine Plant Gate 96, see the interaction of successive expansions by Harry Weese and Kevin Roche and trace the remnants of Dan Kiley’s landscape.
 Get a rare glimpse inside the Cummins Childhood Development Center, designed by Carlos Jiménez Studio in collaboration with CSO architects.
 At Harry Weese’s Cummins Technical Center, hear from a Cummins engineer.
-Get a sneak peak at Cummins’ past at the Historic Restoration Center, home to two Indianapolis 500 race cars designed by Harry Weese (yes, really!).
+Get a sneak peak at Cummins’ past at the Historic Restoration Center, home to an Indianapolis 500 race car with graphics designed by Harry Weese (yes, really!).

 Explore the landscape designs that enrich Columbus’ built environment.
 Begin the day in the classicizing atmosphere of the 19th century Roman-style garden at Irwin Gardens.
 Then the focus shifts to Dan Kiley’s extensive work in Columbus, including his design of the grounds at North Christian Church.
 Gain special access to a private landscape designed by Kiley in Columbus.
 Contrast these intimate, controlled environments with Michael Van Valkenburgh’s expansive Mill Race Park, a design that makes space for recreation while honoring the site’s ecology and its heritage as an industrial site.

-Meet at the Cummins Irwin Conference Center, otherwise known as Columbus’ first modern bank, Eero Saarinen’s Irwin Union Bank & Trust, before boarding the bus at Columbus Area Visitors Center to explore Columbus’ modern design for work and play.
 Venture out to East Columbus to see Paul Kennon’s striking State Street bank building, then the little town of Hope, distinguished by a Harry Weese bank and a Deborah Berke library.
 Back in Columbus, tour the Weese-designed bank known locally as the “Dead Horse” and Berke’s transcendent Creekview bank branch, which was the star of the “Columbus” movie.
 See how Weese designs for leisure at the Hamilton Ice Rink and take a well-deserved break at Weese’s Otter Creek clubhouse.
 Kick back with a drink overlooking the golf course designed by Robert Trent Jones.

 Columbus’ outstanding investment in good design began with its schools.
 Faced with growing post-war population, the Cummins Foundation Architecture Program was started to support the building of innovative schools by up-and-coming architects, sparking Columbus’ architectural renaissance.
 Get an inside look at the exuberant variety of mid-century approaches to school design, from the traditional classroom to the most experimental open plans.
 Highlights include Schmitt Elementary by Harry Weese (the first school built under the Cummins Foundation program in 1957), John Carl Warnecke’s McDowell School (now a National Historic Landmark), Gunnar Birkerts’ Lincoln Elementary (AIA Honor Award, 1970), the brutalist Southside Junior High by Eliot Noyes, and the colorful “gerbil tubes” of John Johansen’s innovative Smith Elementary School.

 Discover the playfulness of fire station design under the influence of Postmodern icon Robert Venturi.
 The first stop is at Fire Station #1, one of Columbus’ few surviving Art Deco buildings.
 Then to the centerpiece of the tour: completed in 1967, Fire Station # 4 is one of Venturi’s earliest building projects and a harbinger of his later style.
 Explore the station and enjoy refreshments with special guest TBD.
 Trace Venturi’s enduring influence at a fire station by regional architect William Burd in the 1980s.
-Round off the experience with a special stop at a little-visited Harry Weese project, designed to be a County Home for the Aged.

 Explore further with these rare experiences are designed to take you inside the rich fabric of the Columbus community.
 Two bus tour options will be available each day in Columbus on Thursday, Friday, and Saturday.